Oussama Darfalou: Vitesse

 On 6 June 2018, Darfalou signed for Vitesse of the Eredivisie for four seasons to become the third Algerian to play there.
 He made his debut for the team in the Eredivisie as a substitute during a win against Groningen, later in the KNVB Cup Darfalou scored his first goal against RKAV Volendam in 2–1 victory.
 On 7 October he was in the starting line-up for the first time in the Eredivisie after his teammate Tim Matavž was injured, scoring a brace to lead Vitesse to win 4–0 at GelreDome against Heracles Almelo.

 Loan to PEC Zwolle

 On 3 January 2022, Darfalou joined PEC Zwolle on loan until the end of the season.

 Maghreb de Fès

 On 25 August 2022, Darfalou signed a two-year contract with Maghreb de Fès in Morocco.

+Emmen

+In January 2023, he joined Emmen.

+CR Belouizdad

+In July 2023, he joined CR Belouizdad.

+Shaanxi Union

+On February 27, 2025, Oussama Darfalou who has not been linked to any club since leaving CR Belouizdad, joined the Chinese club Shaanxi Union in the China League Two, with the ambition of rising to the Chinese elite fairly quickly.

 International career

 In October 2018, Darfalou was called up by Djamel Belmadi for the first time for a 2019 Africa Cup of Nations qualifier against Benin as a replacement for his injured Islam Slimani.